 About This Drug

 Omeprazole is used to treat and prevent stomach ulcers.
 It is also used in combination to treat helicobacter pylori.
-It is given orally (by mouth) but can also be given in the vein (IV).
+It is given orally (by mouth).

 Possible Side Effects